Capt-V570/Repository_Extra/README.md

 2. - "Statiging" is aGit Environment.
 This environment gives you a way to queue up changes until you are ready to commit.

 3. - In Terminal, type: <git --version> command to see which version of git you have installed on your computer.

+4. - 'Semantic Versioning (SemVer)' is the most popular system of versioning unique states of the project.
+To have a universal way of versioning helps to keep things clean and simple and to keep track of the software changes.